 There’s no pass/fail resolution to meet.
 We’re going to take this side-hustle to the mainstream and take back ownership of our journey and our destination.

 A salary is just a trap to keep you dependent on your employer.
-2019 is the year we take back control!
+So my intentions for 2019 is that this is the year we take back control!

 (Yes: this is a Brexit coincidence.
 We mean actually taking responsibility for our own destiny, which is completely different from the farcical Tory pissing contest that has already left the UK poorer, weaker and less significant.
-Our “taking back control” is going to go loads better!)
+Our 2019 intentions for “taking back control” is going to go loads better!)

 …for my purpose holds